In 2020, Stephen Austin was a newcomer to Montgomery County politics when he ran for the Montgomery County Board of Education.

 But the Montgomery County Board of Education’s decision to conduct a countywide boundary analysis and review changed his mind.

-Austin’s father became a single dad when Stephen was 11 years old.
+Mr. Austin’s father became a single dad when Stephen was 11, losing his job when the Texas oil industry collapsed in the ’80s.

 Stephen Austin’s childhood experiences shaped him into the man he is today.